 The Patient Review Panel considers applications for a range of procedures related to assisted reproduction.

-Use this application form if you and your partner (if applicable) seek approval to use pre-implantation genetic diagnosis (PGD), or equivalent, to select the gender of your child.
+Use this application form if you and your partner (if applicable) seek approval to use pre-implantation genetic diagnosis (PGD), or equivalent, to select the sex of your child.

 Posthumous use of gametes

 Use this application form if your partner is deceased and you wish to use their gametes or embryos formed from their gametes in an ART procedure.